24 - 25 September 2016

 If you would like more information on any of our events, get in touch Monday - Friday 09:00 - 17:00:

 Tel: 0845 130 8663

 Due to the times that this event takes place, we offer a transport service to either bring you and your bike from Blackpool to the start line - or back to Manchester after the ride.
-This costs £25 per person, and can be purchased as a part of your registration.
+This costs £30 per person, and will be available to purchase soon.

 The Saturday evening service will depart from Foxhall Village Car Park, FY1 5QE at 22:00 and drop you at Barton Square at the Intu Trafford Centre, where you will be able to make your way to the start.

 The Sunday morning service will collect you from the finish area and take you back to the Trafford Centre.
 These services will run from 04:30 - 08:00 on a rolling basis.
 Each coach will not depart until it has been filled so please be prepared for a slight delay.

 Trafford Park Railway Station is only a two miles from the start line and can be reached via Manchester Piccadilly or Oxford Road Stations.